The Sun Comes Out World Tour

-The Sun Comes Out World Tour (also known as the Sale el Sol World Tour) was the fifth concert tour by Colombian singer and songwriter Shakira, launched in support of her eighth and ninth studio albums, She Wolf (2009) and Sale El Sol (2010).
-After a special tour preview show held in Montreal, Canada, on 15 September 2010, the North American leg of the tour commenced at Uncasville, Connecticut, on 17 September, and closed at Rosemont, Illinois, on 29 October 2010.
-The European leg of the tour was planned to commence at Lyon, France, on 16 November, and end in London, England, on 20 December 2010.
-The tickets for the initial dates of the European leg were soon sold out, and Shakira extended the tour into 2011, beginning by announcing a show at Paris, France; venues at countries such as Croatia, Russia, Spain and Switzerland were soon added.
-The Latin American leg of the tour was a part of the Pop Festival and visited countries like Paraguay, Argentina, Brazil, Colombia, Mexico and Bolivia were added to the tour dates.
-The tour concluded in José Miguel Agrelot Coliseum in San Juan, Puerto Rico on 15 October 2011.
+The Sun Comes Out World Tour (also known as the Sale el Sol World Tour) was the fifth concert tour by Colombian singer Shakira, launched in support of her eighth and ninth studio albums, She Wolf (2009) and Sale El Sol (2010).
+After a special tour preview-show, held in Montreal, Quebec on 15 September 2010, the North American leg of the tour commenced in Uncasville, Connecticut on 17 September, finishing in Rosemont, Illinois (Chicago) on 29 October 2010.
+The European leg of the tour was then planned to begin in the city of Lyon, France on 16 November, and end in London, England on 20 December 2010.

+The tickets for the initial European shows were soon sold out, and Shakira extended the tour into 2011, announcing a show in Paris, France.
+Additionally, the tour would visit new markets and countries for Shakira, performing in places such as her father's homeland of Lebanon, as well as UAE, Belarus, Ukraine, Egypt, Hungary, Morocco, Serbia, and Moscow and Saint Petersburg, Russia, to name a few.
+Further dates in Spain, Italy, Germany, the United Kingdom, Portugal and Switzerland were also added.

+The Latin American leg of the tour was a part of the South American Pop Festival circuit, stopping in many cities across Argentina, Bolivia, Brazil, Chile, Costa Rica, Dominican Republic, Guatemala, Mexico, Panama, Paraguay, Peru, Puerto Rico, Uruguay and Venezuela, as well as Shakira’s home country, Colombia.
+The tour concluded at the José Miguel Agrelot Coliseum in San Juan on 15 October 2011.